rashwanthashok/Form-Validation/README.md

      https://rashwanthashok.github.io/Form-Validation/
 ## Getting Started:

-To use the TG Codes💛 Mini Calendar web page, follow these steps:
+To use the Rashwanth Mini Calendar web page, follow these steps:

 1. Download the source code: